 Curved shaft trimmers are not authorized for any attachments.

-Curved shaft trimmers are designed for light duty trimming while straight shaft trimmers are designed for more aggressive trimming and brush cutting.
-Most models are available in loop handle or bike handles versions.
+Curved shaft trimmers are designed for light duty trimming while straight shaft trimmers are designed for more aggressive trimming and brushcutting.
+Most models are available in loop handle or bike handle versions.

-On occasional use trimmers it is only located on the bar code label on the fan casing.
+On homeowner trimmers, it is located on the bar code label on the fan casing.
 On professional units and brushcutters it is on the bar code label and stamped in the top of the cylinder or main crank case.
-All current serial numbers will be nine digits long and begin with the numbers 1, 2, 8 or 9.
+All current serial numbers will be nine digits long and begin with the numbers 1, 2, 5, 8 or 9.

 STIHL Inc. maintains a Stolen Unit Database.
-If your STIHL product was stolen first please report it stolen to you local law enforcement. agency.
-Then contact us your name, address, model number, and serial number and, if the unit was registered at the time of purchase, we can have it added to the Stolen Unit Database.
+If your STIHL product was stolen, first please report it stolen to your local law enforcement agency.
+Then contact us with your name, address, model number, and serial number.
+If the unit was registered at the time of purchase, we can have it added to the Stolen Unit Database.

 Please refer to your instruction manual under the maintenance and repairs heading.

 STIHL does not incorporate production dates into our serial numbers.

 Generally the minimum is 110 lbs. of compression.
 However, this will vary by model.
 Compression readings alone are not enough to determine the condition of the engine.
 Compression gauges are not always accurate and different engines will provide different results.